Cheesy Jalapeno and Bacon Fried Potatoes

 - To a medium size bowl, add the potatoes, onion, jalapeno, salt and pepper.
 Mix together so the salt and pepper coat the ingredients.

-- Once the potatoes start to get crisp, and turn a golden color, and are fork tender, remove them from the skillet on to a paper towel-lined plate to absorb excess oil.
+- Once the potatoes start to get crisp, turn a golden color, and are fork tender, remove them from the skillet on to a paper towel-lined plate to absorb excess oil.